i-m-aditya/i-m-aditya/README.md

 I am a lead developer at Coinswitch by day ☼ and an open-source contributor to the rust 🦀 ecosystem by night ☾.

-I founded Jpex Finance, an on-chain NFTs option trading platform and was previously part of Polynomial Finance.
+I founded [Jpex Finance][jpex-t], an on-chain NFTs option trading platform and was previously part of Polynomial Finance.

 #### Contributions